Subscribe to our Mailing List!

 He who knows more suffers more than those who had lesser knowledge.

 He who sinned out of malice suffers more than those who fell from weakness.

 No one, however, suffers more than he deserves.
 Would that this were not true, so that I might have some reason to hate!

-You once told me that no one falls into Hell without knowing that that is his destination, as was revealed to a saint.
+You once told me that no one falls into Hell without knowing that this is his destination, as was revealed to a saint.
 Though I laughed at that, I yet entrenched myself behind the thought that there was still time for me to convert—that is how I thought in my heart.

 What you said is true.
 Certainly, before my sudden end, I did not know Hell as it truly is.
 No human being does.
-But of this I had no doubt: were I to die, I would enter into eternity in a state of revolt against God, and I would suffer the consequences.
+But of this I had no doubt: were I to die, I would enter into eternity in a state of revolt against God, and I will suffer the consequences.

 My death occurred in the following way…

-A week ago—I speak to you in terms of the way in which you measure time; judging by the pain I have endured, I should already have been burning in Hell for ten years—on a Sunday, my husband and I went for a drive, my last one.
+A week ago—I speak to you in terms of the way in which you measure time; judging by the pain I have endured, I should have already been burning in Hell for ten years—on a Sunday, my husband and I went for a drive, my last one.

 The day broke radiantly.
 I felt well, as I rarely did, but a sinister feeling came over me.